nanoapi/nanoapi.github.io/src/README.md

 * Relatively easy to support new programming languages and platforms.
 * A single message definition enforces up-to-date documentation that's relevant to all language bindings.
+* Efficient on-wire binary representation.
 * A canonical JSON representation makes it easy to write stuff like REST servers in dynamic languages.

-Request can be sent over various transports, such as TCP, domain sockets, pipes and shared memory.
+Request can theorectically be sent over any number of transports, such as TCP, domain sockets, pipes and shared memory.
 Currently, TCP and domain sockets are supported by the node.

 ### Message Definitions
-The protobuffer definition is available at https://github.com/nanoapi/protobuf and is documented at https://nanoapi.github.io/protobuf/index.html
+The protobuffer definition is part of the node respository (see the protobuf directory) and is documented at https://nanoapi.github.io/protobuf/index.html

 ## Repository Structure